antofuller/configaformers/experiments/README.md

 | Green  | 1.3297  | None
 | Purple  | 1.3336  | [128, 384, 512]

 The two lowest loss ratios are for the two models that did not use token shifting, implying that token shifting improves sub-word accuracy more than it improves the accuracy of tokens that start a new word.
 This intuitively makes sense because token shifting allows the model to incorporate information from near-by tokens via a mechanism that is completely separate from attention.
-And, near-by information is plausibly more important for sub-word tokens, than for tokens that start off a new word.
+And near-by information is plausibly more important for sub-word tokens than for tokens that start off a new word.

 ## Rotary Position Embeddings (RoPE)